(EE)

 NR:Considering this, it seems natural that your sound carries this distinct industrial character with disrupted rhythms and textures.
 But why did you adapt hip-hop oriented production in the first place?
 Was it popular in Palestine in the early 2000’s?

 M:Back in the 1990’s the only way for us to listen to new music was through people that were traveling and coming back to Palestine—like friends who brought over cassettes and later CDs.
 My older brother was really into hip-hop and punk so I would listen to what he listened to.
-I felt hip hop really spoke to me even without understanding the lyrics.
+I felt hip-hop really spoke to me even without understanding the lyrics.
 Through its aggressive style and protest sound it felt somewhat real.
 So when I first started making music it was the sound I tried to recreate.
 Though I don’t hold on to it purposely, it’s still a natural beginning for me when I start a track.

 Muqata'a's first solo work after Ramallah Underground